dmitriano/Awl/README.md

 Feel free to use it or fork it, but keep in mind that version compatibility is not guaranteed and there is no warranty of any kind.

+I hope the master branch will compile and work at least with MSVC 2017 and GCC 9 and above.

 Compiling on Windows with CMake and MSVC2017:

     cmake.exe ..\..\Awl -DCMAKE_GENERATOR_PLATFORM=x64